Eccentricities by JVG

 3. Weigh out the water and NaOH (lye) in separate containers.
 Then add the lye to the water (never the other way around) and mix well until the lye is fully dissolved.
 Set aside until it cools down to room temperature.

-4. Once the lye water solution and the oils have reached the soaping temperature add the lye solution to the oils.
+4. Once the lye water solution and the oils have reached the soaping temperature, add the lye solution to the oils.

-5. Mix well with whisk for several minutes or an immersion blender for a few minutes to achieve a thin trace.
+5. Mix well with a whisk for several minutes or an immersion blender for a few minutes to achieve a thin trace.

 6. Add the fragrance oil and the coffee oil and mix well.

-7. Split the batter and add the activated charcoal and mix well to incorporate.
+7. Split the batter and add the activated charcoal, and mix well to incorporate.

 8. Pour the soap batter into the mold using the in the pot swirl or your favorite swirl and allow the saponification process to take place.